davitenio/ft4fttsim/README.md

 Hacking
 =======

 If you modify the code, please run the Makefile at the root directory of the FT4FTTsim project before considering to commit into the git repository.
 This will invoke both `pep8` and the `runtests.sh` script, which then invokes `py.test`.
 If the code does not comply with PEP8, or some test fails, please fix the code and only then proceed with the git commit.
+Moreover, when adding new functionality, please write some tests in order to check that the code behaves as expected.